jackspirou/chip/ARCHITECTURE.md

 chip keeps only `print` and `len` built into the language.
 Everything else is intended to live in `internal/std`, **written in chip itself** and embedded into the binary.
+The library has two shapes:

-The engine feeds this prelude before user code, so its functions (currently `abs`, `min`, `max`) are available to every program — a direct payoff of the persistent, source-agnostic engine.
+- a **flat prelude** (currently `abs`, `min`, `max`) the engine feeds before user code, so its functions are available *unqualified* to every program — a direct payoff of the persistent, source-agnostic engine; and
+- **importable packages** (currently `math`) you bring in explicitly with `import "math"` and call qualified (`math.Gcd`).
+These resolve ahead of the filesystem, so a built-in is never shadowed by a local directory.

 The guiding rule: grow the library in chip; add a new built-in only when a primitive genuinely cannot be expressed in chip.

 > Note: the prelude is loaded on the streaming *run* path (`chip run`, `chip
 > repl`, `chip.Run`).
 The batch tooling (`chip lint`, `chip dump`) does not yet